 Our Analysis and Test Results

-Kolcraft began in 1946 and is a third-generation family-owned and operated manufacturer of baby products based in Chicago.
-Founder Leo Koltun started making crib pads, and in the 1950s, his son, Sandy Koltun, joined the business and began making mattresses for baby cribs.
-In 1980, they launched the Carri-Cradle®, the first infant carrier/rocker with a carrying handle made entirely of plastic.
-In 1987, they began making high chairs and play yards, with new products and affiliations following after Sandy's son, Tom Koltun, joined the company.
+Kolcraft began in 1946 and is a third-generation, family-owned and operated manufacturer based in Chicago.
+Founder Leo Koltun started making crib pads, and in the 1950s, his son joined the business and began making crib mattresses.
+In 1980, they launched the Carri-Cradle®, the first infant carrier/rocker with a carrying handle made of plastic.
+In 1987, they began making high chairs and play yards.

 Performance Comparison